Save your application regularly. This will update pre-populated fields later in the application and protect all the

 What We Look For

-- When describing the relevance of your request, aim to reflect a strong understanding of the current music and community landscapes of Northern Colorado, as well as of music industry trends more broadly.
+- When describing the relevance of your request, aim to reflect a strong understanding of the current popular contemporary music and community landscapes of Northern Colorado, as well as of music industry trends more broadly.
 Where possible, provide examples.

 - Cite your data sources and use current data, when available.

 - When describing the community need you are trying to address, please be as specific as possible.